Appendix A: Contract Analysis Summary

 This places financial control within the clinic rather than with the individual practitioner.

-3. Patient Relationship Restrictions
+3. Patient Relationship Ownership and Control

 Agreements frequently include: